 Thorak Regional Cemetery is a 26 hectare site providing burial, memorialisation and cremation services to the Top End.
 We remain concerned about the long-term financial viability of the Cemetery and the potential for financial burden in the future to our ratepayers.
 We are working together with the City of Darwin and City of Palmerston to set up a separate Ministerial Board to operate and manage the Cemetery.
+In the meantime, there is a pressing need to address irrigation and landscaping issues at the Cemetery.
+Thirty thousand dollars will be allocated towards this project to ensure we manage water wisely whilst creating respectful and peaceful memorial gardens.

-Through our Community Grants Scheme, events support and other sponsorships, we are committing over \$122,000 in 2018-2019 to enrich community life in our municipality.
+Through our Community Grants Scheme, events support and other sponsorships, we are committing over \$126,000 in 2018-2019 to enrich community life in our municipality.
 Over the year, we will continue to work alongside community groups to encourage exciting opportunities for everyone in our community to connect, learn and grow.